AiXia520/MLWSE/README.md

 #### Read multi-label datasets
 1. `cd root/`
-2. When you use multi-label datasets in arff format, you can run `read_arff.py`;
+2. When you use multi-label datasets in arff format, you can run `python read_arff.py`;
-3. When you use multi-label datasets in mat format, you can run `read_matfile.py`;
+3. When you use multi-label datasets in mat format, you can run `python read_matfile.py`;

 ### MLWSE-L1 And MLWSE-L21
 1. `cd root/`